joaquinperaza/pointaloon/README.md

 # [Point a Loon](http://pointaloon.com)

 We highly believe that project Loon implementation can be greatly improved by using directional LTE atennas so we developed a Loon tracker and antenna tracker, with this you can get a DIY antenna tracker following the nearest balloon to your location, further improvemnts comming!
-Our software is open-source, so you can host your own loon tracker, however we have deployed a public API to ease this system implementation.
+Our software is open-source, so you can host your own loon tracker; however, we have deployed a public API to ease this system implementation.

 ### API Usage
 The API we provide is hosted at Google Firebase, remember you need to create an API token first.